lorenzorota/activesecuritympc/README.md

 ```

 This script will provide insights into the passively secure MPC protocol, as well as the actively secure protocol obtained via ActiveSecurityMPC.
 Feel free to customize the benchmarking parameters based on your requirements.

-## Contributing

-ActiveSecurityMPC is an open-source project, and contributions are welcome.
-If you encounter issues, have ideas for improvements, or want to contribute actively to the project, please feel free to open an issue or submit a pull request.

-## License

-tbd.